Elements & render()

 disabled: false, // false/null removes the attribute

-required: true // true sets empty attribute
+required: true // true sets the string "true"

 });